winstonwzhang/TMJPI/readme.md

 Takes training patient features as input and outputs trained model for privileged information prediction.
 Used ML model: KRVFL+ from the paper (P.-B. Zhang and Z.-X. Yang, “A new learning paradigm for random vector functional-link network: Rvfl+,” Neural Networks, vol. 122, pp. 94–105, 2020.)

 ### Requirements:
-- All four input .csv or .xlsx files must have the same number of rows (i.e. same number of patients).
+- All five input .csv or .xlsx files must have the same number of rows (i.e. same number of patients).
-- All four input .csv or .xlsx files must have column names indicating feature names.
+- All five input .csv or .xlsx files must have column names indicating feature names.
-- All four input .csv or .xlsx files must have "patientId" as the first column and "group" as the second column, indicating patient names and labels respectively.
+- All five input .csv or .xlsx files must have "patientId" as the first column and "group" as the second column, indicating patient names and labels respectively.
+- The Age infomation must included in one of AE/AF/CT file and "Age" as the column name (case sensitive).

 ### Inputs:
+- [AE_path]: .csv or .xlsx file containing Articular Eminence features.
+Name of file must contain the substring "train_ae".
 - [AF_path]: .csv or .xlsx file containing Articular Fossa features.
 Name of file must contain the substring "train_af".
 - [BL_path]: .csv or .xlsx file containing Biological features.
 Name of file must contain the substring "train_bl".
 - [CL_path]: .csv or .xlsx file containing Clinical features.
 Name of file must contain the substring "train_cl".